 City of Malibu elections are consolidated with the County of Los Angeles.
 The City Clerk, as the City's Elections Official, assists candidates in meeting their legal responsibilities before, during, and after an election.
 From election pre-planning to the certification of official election results from Los Angeles County, and filing of final campaign disclosure documents, the City Clerk manages the process that forms the foundation of our democratic system of government.

-To determine your polling place or to obtain voter information, visit the Los Angeles County Registrar-Recorder/County Clerk website at:
+To determine the Vote Center closest to you or to obtain voter information, visit the Los Angeles County Registrar-Recorder/County Clerk website at:

 You may withdraw as a candidate at any time prior to the close of the nomination period.
 After that date, you may not withdraw, and your name will appear on the ballot.

 No. Check your candidate’s statement carefully before submitting it, as it will be printed exactly as submitted.